 Once you’re registered with the company or bank that will handle your transfer, you’ll need to secure an exchange rate from pounds to dollars.

 You can request the latest rate at any time, and the transfer provider will lock in your rate once you’ve confirmed that you’d like to go ahead with it.

 Most providers will email you a confirmation containing all the information, including the exchange rate, fees paid, and the amount your recipient will receive in dollars.

 3. Give your provider your money in pounds

-Next, you’ll give your money to the bank or money transfer service that will be administering your transfer.
+Next, you’ll give your transfer funds to the bank or online money transfer service that will be administering your transfer.
 This will most likely be via credit or debit card, but you will be able to use any payment method that your transfer provider accepts.

-At this stage, your provider will also take any fees that you’ve agreed to pay.
+At this stage, your provider will also take any transfer fees that you’ve agreed to pay.

 4. Your pounds are converted and sent

-Your money will be converted to dollars at the agreed exchange rate.
+Your transfer funds will be converted to dollars at the agreed exchange rate.

 Your transfer provider will send your money to the intended account via wire transfer, or to the place of your choice if your recipient is picking up cash.